rsoesemann/apex-chainable/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

-Apex Batches can be chained by calling the successor batch from the finish method of the previous.
-But hardcoding the successor makes this model inflexible.
-It's hard to build the chain from outside, eighter from a central place or during runtime dependant on business logic.
+Apex Batches can be chained by calling the successor batch from the `finish()` method of the previous batch.
+But such hardcoding makes this model inflexible.
+It's hard to build the chain from outside, neighter from a central class nor on runtime dependant on business logic.

 The `Chainable` wrapper class of this repository overcomes those drawbacks.

- - No need to hardcode successor batch in finish method
+ - No need to hardcode successor batch in `finish()` method
  - Created batch chains of arbitrary length without changing existing Batch classes
  - Allows asynchronous and synchronous testing of Batch chains